Latte72R/LaCC/README.md

 - **Struct and Union member access**
   Both dot notation (`.`) for direct access and arrow notation (`->`) for pointer access are supported.

+- **Struct/union bit-fields**
+  C-style bit-field declarations (with optional zero-width separators and unnamed fields) are parsed and contribute to layout checks.
+Code-gen still treats them as opaque aggregates.

 - **Binary and Hexadecimal numbers:** `0b001011` or `0xFF2A`

+- **Inline Assembly passthrough**
+  `__asm__`, and variants with `volatile`/clobber lists are recognized and skipped, allowing headers that embed inline assembly to preprocess successfully (no assembly is emitted by LaCC).

 - **Comment support**
   ```c